-For the year ended 30 June 2023, the Company has complied with the applicable provisions of the AIC Code, except for the matters set out below which the Board has determined do not impact effective corporate practices.
-It is the intention of the Board that the Company will continue to comply with the applicable provisions of the AIC Code throughout the year to 30 June 2024.
+For the year ended 30 June 2024, the Company has complied with the applicable provisions of the AIC Code, except for the matters set out below which the Board has determined do not impact effective corporate practices.
+It is the intention of the Board that the Company will continue to comply with the applicable provisions of the AIC Code.